Mysterious morning church fire in North Baton Rouge leads to $150k in damages

 The department says the damage is ringing in at $100,000 for the building alone and another $50,000 in losses for the contents of the church.

+"When it struck my heart, I meditated for a while and said, "God gave it and God will give us another one,'" said Associate Pastor Rev. Flossie Dawson.

 No injuries have been reported at this time and it is still unclear what initially ignited the flame.
-This is an ongoing investigation.
+However, because it is a place of worship the Louisiana State Fire Marshal's Office brought a K-9 unit to check for signs of arson.

+Services will be held at their sister church Trinity Missionary Baptist Church in Baker until the building is repaired.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.